professional-education professional-education fellowship a true

 Candidates are typically self-starters, knowledgeable of past and current health industry perspectives, team players and excellent communicators.
 Find answers to frequently asked questions under the "How to Apply" section of this page.

-Ultimately, the fellowship continues to evolve to meet the needs of the hospital, the desires of the fellow and Mass General's role in Mass General Brigham System.
+Ultimately, the fellowship continues to evolve to meet the needs of the hospital, the desires of the fellow, and the Mass General Brigham system.

 Curriculum